 RATE THIS ARTICLE

 Join the NEA Foundation's National Poetry Month Challenge!
-Join a Maryland high school student's challenge to educators, students, and poetry-lovers while celebrating the art of poetry.
+Inspired by a Maryland high school student: how educators, students, and poetry-lovers can celebrate the love of poetry.